-First, we examine the effect of performing different duration observing campaigns on the measured emission-line responsivity, assuming uniform 1-d sampling for input continuum light curves spanning durations of $T{\rm dur}=100,200,500,1000,$ and 1500 d.
-For each input continuum and resultant emission-line light-curve combination, we add a random noise component drawn from a random Gaussian deviate with $\sigma=0.01f,$ where f is the flux.
+First we examine the effect of performing different duration observing campaigns on the measured emission-line responsivity, assuming uniform 1-day sampling for input continuum light-curves spanning durations of $T{\rm dur} = 100, 200,$ 500, 1000 and 1500 days.
+For each input continuum and resultant emission-line light-curve combination, we add a random noise component drawn from a random Gaussian deviate with $\sigma = 0.01 f$ , where f is the flux.
 Each point is then assigned an error bar in a similar fashion.

-We calculate the effective emission-line responsivity $\eta{\rm eff}$ using the two methods described in section 2, thereby allowing us to compare their relative merits.
-The simplest method for calculating $\eta{\rm eff}$ utilizes the ratio of the fractional variance in the emission line relative to the fractional variance in the continuum (see section 2.2.1).
-For each continuum-emission-line light-curve combination we determine $\eta{\rm eff} = F{\rm var}({\rm line})/F{\rm var}({\rm cont})$ , and its dispersion $\sigma$ , from the centroid and dispersion of the distribution function of $\eta{\rm eff}$ computed from bootstrap resampling of the input continuum and emission-line light curves (using 10 000 trials with full replacement).
-Note that for real data, each light curve should first be corrected for contaminating non-varying components, for example, the host galaxy contribution to the continuum light curve, and the narrow emission-line contribution to the broad emission-line fluxes.
-While the narrow-line contribution to the broad emission-line flux is relatively straightforward to measure, particularly if low-state spectra exist, contributions from stellar light in the host galaxy to the measured continuum flux are generally more problematic (Bentz et al. 2006, 2009).
-However, host galaxy contamination of the continuum light curve can be
+We calculate the effective emission-line responsivity $\eta{\rm eff}$ using the two methods described in $\S2$ , thereby allowing us to compare their relative merits.
+The simplest method for calculating $\eta{\text{eff}}$ utilises the ratio of the fractional variance in the emission-line relative to the fractional variance in the continuum (see $\S2.2.1$ ).
+For each continuumemission-line light-curve combination we determine $\eta{\rm eff}$ = $F{\rm var}(\rm line)/F{\rm var}(\rm cont)$ , and its dispersion $\sigma$ , from the centroid and dispersion of the distribution function of $\eta{\text{eff}}$ computed from bootstrap resampling of the input continuum and emission-line light-curves (using 10,000 trials with full replacement).
+Note that for real data, each light-curve should first be corrected for contaminating non-varying components, for example the host galaxy contribution to the continuum light-curve, and the narrow emission-line contribution to the broad emission-line fluxes.
+While the narrowline contribution to the broad emission-line flux is relatively straightforward to measure, particularly if low-state spectra exist, contributions from stellar light in the host-galaxy to the measured continuum flux are generally more problematic (Bentz et al. 2006).
+However, host galaxy contamination of the continuum light-curve can be mitigated if UV continuum measurements are available, since the contribution of stellar light to the UV continuum is modest at best.